wezlemin/delta-docs/internal-sideloading/ksign-troubleshooting.md

 ## General Information:
 - DO NOT DELETE THE DNS OR USE A VPN.
 IT IS ALSO RECOMMENDED TO NOT DELETE THE KSIGN AS YOU WILL NEED IT WHEN DELTA UPDATES.
 - If you open Roblox and it gives an update pop-up, join the Delta Discord server (https://discord.com/invite/deltax) and wait until the devs ping about an update for Delta.
-Once they ping, delete Delta (from App Library), download the new IPA, then import it in KSign and sign and install it.
+Once they ping, delete Delta (from App Library), download the new IPA, then import it in KSign/ESign and sign and install it.
 - If you click on Delta/KSign and get an integrity error, or if you click on it and it immediately closes/crashes, you will need to delete Delta and/or the KSign/ESign.
 Afterwards, install another KSign/ESign.
 MAKE SURE YOU TRY THEM ALL, DON’T GIVE UP!
 - If you can’t delete the ESigns/KSigns in VPN and Device Management, go to Settings > Screen Time > Content & Privacy Restrictions > Turn off the toggle.
 - Note for KSign: You can import Delta into Library immediately (this is not used because some users find it difficult to find the IPA).